 - Generate a ‘Cervical Screening London’ TQuest

-- Open the clinical template ‘Cervical Screening (v17.6) (Ardens)’
+- Open the clinical template: ‘Cervical Screening (v17.6) (Ardens)’

 - Complete page 1-5 of the template, performing the smear as per pg.
 4 (’Smear Procedure’)

-- Let the patient know that they’ll get a letter with their results within 2-4 weeks.
+- Let the patient know that they’ll get a letter with their results within 2-4 weeks

 Test Results

-- Abnormal result (HPV in sample): assign to the nursing team to action.
+For all results (normal or abnormal), assign to the nursing team to action.

 Patient DNA Colposcopy